-Quitline also offers Aboriginal Quitline for people who smoke identifying as Aboriginal and Torres Strait Islander.
-To access Aboriginal Quitline, call 13 7848 and ask to speak with Aboriginal Quitline counsellors.
+Quitline also offers Aboriginal Quitline for people identifying as Aboriginal and Torres Strait Islander.
+To access Aboriginal Quitline, call 13 7848 and ask to speak with an Aboriginal Quitline counsellor.

 If you are deaf or have a hearing or speech impairment, you can call the National Relay Service to access the Quitline.

 TTY users phone 13 3677 and ask for 13 7848.

 - Your Quit Plan online tool that guides you through a step-by-step approach to building your quit plan

 - Quitting Tips and Tactics see tips and tactics to help you through cravings